James Albert Ukawsaw Gronniosaw (1710?-1774?)

 Gronniosaw's Narrative can be downloaded for free at:

-The ContributorRyan Hanley is researching towards a PhD in slave narrative at the University of Hull.
+The ContributorRyan Hanley is a Lecturer in History at the University of Exeter.